mjfrigaard/sharing-your-work/manuscript/02chapter.md

 As the quote above illustrates, ***how you got an answer is just as relevant as the answer you got***.
 The tools we provide in this text give us a start-to-finish chain of documentation from question to solutions.

-Data science jobs need a particular set of tools, and a workbench to organize these tools.
-To manage our data science projects, we'll need a workflow that gives us the ability to 1) document our intentions and, 2) write code that can translate our plans into something a computer can execute.
+Data science needs a particular set of tools, and a workbench to organize those tools.
+To manage data science projects, we'll need a workflow that gives us the ability to 1) document our intentions and, 2) write code that can translate our plans into something a computer can execute.
 These two points bring us to our next topic: plain text.
 As we'll discover, plain text files are a great way to accomplish these tasks.

 ***